-'''

 ..\DCI\>WRUN32 -C CBLCONFIG INVD.ACU

-'''

 - 8. The file CBLCONFIG contains the command line DEFAULT-HOST DCI and is used to set the default file system.
-For more information refer to Chapter 5, "Compiler and Runtime Options". - 9.
+For more information refer to Chapter 5, Compiler and Runtime Options. - 9.
 The window of the COBOL application INVD.ACU will open as shown below, allowing you to enter values into the fields.

-NOTE For instructions on adding records, refer to "Adding Records" below.
+For instructions on adding records, refer to "Adding Records" below.

-To compile the sample application from the source code:

-- 1. Follow steps 1 through 6 in "To run the application", above. - 2.
-Copy the following definition files from the ..\Acucorp\Acucbl $500\AcuGT\sample\def$ directory to the ..\DCI directory: acucobol.def, acugui.def, crtvars.def, fonts.def, showmsg.def.

-NOTE ACUCOBOL 4.3 users should copy the above definition files from the \(\lambda cucbl43 \lambda cuGT \sample \)

-3. At the command prompt go to the ..\DCI directory.
+- To compile the sample application from the source code: - 1.
+Follow steps 1 through 6 shown under To run the application above.. - 2.
+Copy the following definition files from..\Acucorp\Acucbl500\AcuGT\sample\def to the ..\DCI directory: acucobol.def, acugui.def, crtvars.def, fonts.def, showmsg.def. - NOTE ACUCOBOL 4.3 users should copy the above definition files from the \(\textit{AcucOI}\)4.3\(\textit{AcuGT\}\)sample\(\text{\congress}\) - 3.
+At the command prompt go to the ..\DCI directory. - Syntax 3a

-⇒ Syntax 3a